Jonathan2251/lbt/source/lld.rst

 After link with lld,
 the program with global variables can be allocated in ELF file format layout.
 Meaning the relocation records of global variables is resolved.
-In addition, llvm-objdump driver is modified for supporting generate Hex file from ELF by command ``llvm-objdump -elf2hex``.
+In addition, elf2hex is implemented for supporting generate Hex file from ELF.
 With these two tools supported, the global variables exists in section .data and .rodata can be accessed and transfered to Hex file which feeds
 to Verilog Cpu0 machine and run on your PC/Laptop.